Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility/README.md

     - Road centres Identification: The segmentation is analysed to identify road centres, determining the suitability of the image for further analysis.

-    - Cropping for Analysis: If road centres are found and the image is panoramic, additional cropping is performed based on the identified road centres.
+    - Cropping for Analysis: If it is indicated and road centres are found in the image, additional cropping is performed based on the identified road centres.
 Otherwise, the original image and segmentation are used without modification.

 ```python
 results = download_images_for_points(features_copy, access_token, max_workers, place, file_name)